Data-Science-Team-Delta/COVID-Project/final_report.md

 ECDC), press releases, newspaper articles, and government communication through social media.”
 Each measure taken is described within a 4-level classification system, with increasing specificity at each level.
-This dataset only includes information from February 27th till May 8th.
+This dataset only includes information from February 27th to May 8th.

 # Analysis

 <!-- -------------------------------------------------- -->

-Examining our intervention measures dataset, the earliest measures were put in place on February 27th and the latest listed were on May 8th, so we filtered on this date range in our continuing analysis.
+Examining our intervention measures dataset, the earliest measures were put in place on February 27th and the latest on May 8th, so we filtered on this date range in our continuing analysis.

 To investigate whether legislations were being made based off of current covid data, we graphed normalized cumulative covid cases and number of